 In late 2015, the mesoSPIM project started as a tiny side project for Fabian Voigt when

 Adriano Aguzzi (University Hospital Zurich) approached Fritjof Helmchen (Brain Research Institute, University of Zurich) with a request for help in the selection of a light-sheet microscope for CLARITY-cleared mouse brains.
 After some unsatisfactory tests of existing commercial setups, we decided to build our own.
-For more information on the mesoSPIM history, please visit the mesoSPIM wiki.
+For more about the mesoSPIM history visit the mesoSPIM wiki and check Fritjof’s Helmchen talk.

 Fabian F. Voigt is a postdoc in the laboratory of Florian Engert at Harvard University, Department of Molecular and Cellular Biology.
 Fabian started the mesoSPIM initiative as a PhD student in the laboratory of Fritjof Helmchen at the Brain Research Institute, University of Zurich.
 As a BSc student in Interdisciplinary Science, Fabian started out building light-sheet endoscopes for in vivo calcium imaging in mice (miniSPIM).
 In his BSc thesis, he used electrically tunable lenses (ETL) for fast 3D two-photon imaging and later brought the technology to the lab of Jan Huisken at MPI-CBG in Dresden which resulted in the ETL-SPIM, a fast volume scanning light-sheet microscope.
 In his MSc studies at ETH Zurich, he designed two-photon mesoscopes.

 Fritjof Helmchen is Professor of Neuroscience and Co-Director of the Brain Research Institute.
 His research is focused on the development and application of optical methods, in particular two-photon microscopy, to study neural activity on the subcellular, cellular, and circuit level.
 His group has pioneered several microscopy techniques, including 3D, high-speed, and multi-area in vivo two-photon imaging, and has contributed to recent advancements in the study of cortical microcircuits.
-Fritjof Helmchen is currently Director of the Neuroscience Center Zurich
+Fritjof Helmchen is currently director of the Neuroscience Center Zurich and co-director of URPP AdaBD.